nating/gitbot/README.md

 GitBot is a chatbot that is able to answer questions about information from GitHub.

+## About

 Everything there is to know about GitBot can be found [in his Wiki](https://github.com/nating/gitbot/wiki)!

 ## How to interact with GitBot

-Once GitBot is published, you can simply send him a message from one of the supported platforms.
+You can simply send GitBot a message from one of the supported platforms.

 <img src="https://github.com/nating/gitbot/blob/master/docs/assets/gitbot-demo.gif" width="900">

-Right now, GitBot is only in development.
-If you'd like to try out asking him one of [the questions he knows](https://github.com/nating/gitbot/wiki/Questions) then you can at https://nating.github.io/gitbot/.

 ## Supported Platforms